filtercutter/Website/_posts/2015-04-15-Game-Boy-Live-Set.md

   feature: hoxtonfmlogo.jpg
 ---

-Live session recordings of Filtercutter live set, recorded on the eZfRg radio show at HoxtonFM London, Hackney.
+Live session recordings of Filtercutter live set, recorded on the eZfRg radio show at HoxtonFM in London, Hackney.

 Check out experimental heavy bass sounds coming straight from the chip.